bkoz/ollama/README.md

 ## Requirements

+- CPU only
+- CodeSpaces DevContainer with ollama installed

+OR

 - OpenShift >= 4.15
 - A GPU worker node with at least 16GB of GPU memory.
   - AWS